Spiral to GEO Using an Optimal Finite Maneuver

 4. Set all other values to zero (0).

-Next you can define the maneuver.
 Thanks to the initial state, you have a starting model for the orbit.
-You can add a maneuver to model the effects of applying a thrust to the satellite and provide data to "seed" for the optimized maneuver later in the lesson.
+You can use the Finite Maneuver to model the effects of applying thrust to the satellite and provide data to "seed" for an optimized maneuver later in the lesson.

 Insert a Maneuver segment and set the type to Finite.